sparkflows/sparkflows-docs/docs/user-guide/concepts/connections/jdbc_connection.rst

 SQL Server
 =========

 In Fire Insights, Connections can be made to SQL Server.
 This helps users to access and manage data files stored in the SQL server database.
-This is done with the help of JDBC Connection nodes that can be in Workflows to read and write data from and to SQL server database.
+This is done with the help of JDBC Connection nodes that can be used in workflows to read and write data from and to SQL server database.

 Creating Connection